-In February 2009, the Company entered into a license agreement, which has been amended from time to time, with The Trustees of the University of Pennsylvania (together with the University of Pennsylvania, Penn) (the Penn License) for exclusive, worldwide rights to certain patents owned by Penn underlying the Company's NAV Technology Platform, as well as exclusive rights to certain data, results and other information.
-In March 2022, the Company and Penn entered into a letter agreement (the Penn Letter Agreement) pursuant to which the Company will pay to Penn a total of \$20.0 million, consisting of (i) \$8.0 million to satisfy payment of any sublicense fees due or owed in the future under the Penn License as a result of the Company's collaboration and license agreement with AbbVie Global Enterprises Ltd., which was payable within 30 days of the effective date of the Penn Letter Agreement, and (ii) \$12.0 million to satisfy any other past or future obligations of the Company to pay sublicense fees under the Penn License, which is payable in four equal annual installments of \$3.0 million beginning on the first anniversary of the effective date of the Penn Letter Agreement.
-The Penn Letter Agreement amended the Penn License to remove the Company's obligations to pay sublicense fees under the Penn License.
-The Company will continue to be obligated to pay Penn royalties on net sales of licensed products, milestone fees and reimbursement of certain patent maintenance costs in accordance with the Penn License.
+In February 2009, the Company entered into a license agreement (the Penn License), which has been amended from time to time, with The Trustees of the University of Pennsylvania (together with the University of Pennsylvania, Penn) for exclusive, worldwide rights to certain patents owned by Penn underlying the Company's NAV Technology Platform, as well as exclusive rights to certain data, results and other information.
+In March 2022, the Company and Penn entered into a letter agreement (the Penn Letter Agreement) pursuant to which the Company will pay to Penn a total of \$20.0 million, consisting of (i) \$8.0 million paid in April 2022 to satisfy payment of any sublicense fees due or owed in the future under the Penn License as a result of the Company's collaboration and license agreement with AbbVie Global Enterprises Ltd., and (ii) \$12.0 million to satisfy any other past or future obligations of the Company to pay sublicense fees under the Penn License, which is payable in four equal annual installments of \$3.0 million beginning in March 2023.
+The Penn Letter Agreement amended the Penn License to remove the Company's obligations to pay sublicense fees under the license agreement.
+The Company remains obligated to pay Penn royalties on net sales of licensed products, milestone fees and reimbursement of certain patent maintenance costs in accordance with the Penn License.